CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 This tells us that the alpine image is being downloaded, and eventually we end up with a different command prompt `/ # `, INSIDE the container.

 We can verify that our local data has been shared with the container with this command.
+Type the following command, you don't need to type the `/ #` bit because that is a command prompt, just like `$` or `>`.

 ```
-/ # ls /docs-inside-docker
+/ # ls docs-inside-docker
 ```

 This will list the files in the container's *docs-inside-docker* folder.
-They should be the names of the files and folders that you see in your *Finder* or *Windows Explorer* view of the input folder.
+They should be the names of the files and folders that you see in your *Finder* or *Windows Explorer* when looking in the abui_toy_corpus folder.

 ```
 README.md  config     data       output
 ```

-Try moving a file into the folder using Finder or Windows Explorer...
+Try moving a file into the folder using Finder or Windows Explorer.
+Here, I've added a really funny music video file.

 ![](images/ls-files.png)